omarbenites/askha/README.md

 # *askha* <img src="man/figures/askha_sticker_logo.png" width="200" align="right" />

+**Note: The package makes the calculations correctly, but the internal R-code is still changing till having a final version ready-to-upload in CRAN**

 ## Motivation

 The aim of `askha` package is the implementation of the OCF and RCF indexes, both of them calculates the relative cultivar frequency and overall cultivar frequency index for crops.